Women in Opus Dei: "Assistant numerary" members and criticisms

+In 2021, a group of 43 former assistant numeraries from Argentina and other countries in South America made a joint complaint to Opus Dei and the Vatican relating to similar matters.

+In early 2024, three Irish former assistant numeraries made similar accusations in the media, with 13 other assistant numeraries from the US, Europe and Africa also interviewed by the Financial Times.

 Escriva's teachings on women

-Members emphasize that the numerary assistants clean both men's and women's centers, but critics take issue with the fact that while women clean for men, men never clean for the women.
 Critics also object to some of Escriva's teachings on women.
 He once wrote, "Wives, you should ask yourself whether you are not forgetting a little about your appearance.
 Your duty is, and will always be, to take as good care of your appearance as you did before you were married—and it is a duty of justice."
-Escriva similarly stated that "Women needn’t be scholars—it’s enough for them to be prudent."
+Escriva similarly stated that "Women needn't be scholars—it's enough for them to be prudent."

-Men and women regarded as equals
+Opus Dei's view on the equality of men and women

 Opus Dei and its supporters reject any suggestion their policies are inappropriate.
 While they admit women are sometimes treated differently than men within Opus Dei, supporters emphasize that men and women are nonetheless regarded as equals.
-A spokesman has said the Opus Dei is committed to the "equal dignity of men and women."
+A spokesman has said that Opus Dei is committed to the "equal dignity of men and women."
 In the opinion of one member, women should not enter the workforce as "one more" but as a "different one," given that "the only ontological difference among human beings is determined by the sexes," and that care for the family and the home are "eminently feminine."
 Supporters say that Opus Dei, with its emphasis on work, is a strong advocate of women becoming professionals—according to one scholar, "Opus Dei has an enviable record of educating the poor and supporting women, whether single or married, in any occupation they choose."